LoveStartLearnBuildTokensResourcesConverseBlog

 Legibility

-We tend to reject "rough" systems and opt for more orderly approaches.
-It was precisely this tendency - arising from the anxiety produced by ambiguity - which prompted Pete Resnick to write the above article.
+We tend to reject illegible systems that we can’t easily understand and opt for more orderly approaches.
+The IETF brief was written in response to this tendency, which arises from the anxiety produced by ambiguity or “rough” systems that aren’t always exactly predictable.
 And now, we're saying it's not even about rough consensus.
 It's about however many projects can garner sufficient support because, in open protocols for money, a "vote" is an economic signal which can simultaneously be used to fund what is being voted on.

 If you're objecting to the inevitable chaos of such an approach, it's time to talk about legibility.